Viewing archives for Blog

 Would some schools still do better than others?
 Of course.
 But right now, the gap between the best and worst provision is too wide.
 A national curriculum wouldn’t flatten everything out — it would lift the baseline.
 It’s about making sure everyone gets a good deal, even if not everyone gets the best deal.

 I also think a national curriculum could be designed to offer more flexibility than many locally agreed syllabuses do now.
 If it followed the model of the national curriculum for History — with core knowledge and themes, but freedom in how to teach it — then RE specialists would have even more scope to innovate, not less.
 And in the long term, we’d see real benefits: more consistent pathways into GCSE and A level, a clearer subject identity, and more students going on to study religion and philosophy at university.
 That, in turn, grows the pool of future RE teachers — and that’s something we desperately need.
+Imagine if trainee teachers were trained to teach a curriculum that had been carefully sequenced by national experts, rather than being handed an overwhelming list of every practice in every faith.
+It would be a game changer for workload, confidence, and subject knowledge.

 So yes — a national curriculum for RE might take time.
 It might take negotiation.
 But if it raises the floor for all and raises the ceiling for many, then to me, that’s more than worth it.